Date last updated [●] December 2022

 If you do not wish this, contact us at email@example.com

-If you do not wish to receive telephone calls from any company, please use the do-not-call-me list: www.bel-me-niet-meer.be
+If you no longer wish to receive telephone calls from any company, contact the do-not-call-me list: www.bel-me-niet-meer.be.

-You can unsubscribe from further commercial or promotional e-mail via the unsubscribe link provided in each e-mail campaign (at the bottom of the e-mail).
-An unsubscribe link is also provided in editorial newsletters.
+- You can unsubscribe from further commercial or promotional e-mail via the unsubscribe link provided in every e-mail campaign (at the bottom of the e-mail).
+An unsubscribe link is also provided each time in editorial newsletters.

-To unsubscribe for all possible commercial or promotional mails from Roularta Media Group, please contact us at email@example.com
+If you want to unsubscribe from all possible commercial or promotional e-mails from Roularta, contact us at firstname.lastname@example.org

-Please note: we reserve the right to contact you electronically in the context of the performance of your contract or if the law obliges us to do so.
-As a registered reader, trial subscriber or subscriber (free or paying) we may contact you by telephone or e-mail in the context of your registration or subscription.
+Please note that we reserve the right to contact you by electronic means in the context of the performance of your contract or if we are required to do so by law.
+As a registered reader, trial subscriber or subscriber (free or paying), we may contact you by phone or e-mail in connection with your registration or subscription.
 Or other customer service activities.
 (E.g. but not limited to: support for technical problems with our apps or websites)

 Update date 23 August 2022